-There are two options for students seeking a masters degree in History, the thesis option and the non-thesis option.
+There are two options for students seeking a Masters Degree in History, the thesis option and the non-thesis option.
 Students earning a master's degree in the UNT Department of History must follow the thesis option to qualify for admission in the Department's doctoral program.
 For application information see How to Apply.
 For a detailed description of both MA tracks, from application to planning your graduate, see Recommended Time to Degree.

 Thesis Option - 33 Hours

 The thesis option is designed for students who plan to pursue a doctoral degree.
 Students must complete thirty-three (33) credit hours, which includes a minimum of two (2) graduate-level history seminar courses (6 credit hours), six (6) hours of thesis, and three (3) hours of historical bibliography.
 The student may substitute 6 hours in a related field approved by the chair of his or her committee for 6 hours of graduate course work in history.
 A thesis is required as a major exercise in research, interpretation, and writing on a significant historical topic approved by the student's advisory committee.
 A candidate for this degree must successfully complete an oral examination on their course work and thesis.

 The non-thesis option is regarded as a terminal degree by the UNT Department of History.
 Students must complete thirty-three (33) credit hours, which includes a minimum of two (2) graduate-level history seminar courses (6 credit hours) and three (3) hours of historical bibliography.
 A cadidate for this degree must successfully complete an oral examination on their course work.

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state's 60 x 30 TX plan.
 60 x 30 TX was launched in 2015 with a clear and bold vision: to be among the highest-achieving states in the country.
 60 x 30 TX is a roadmap to help Texas reach that future through higher education.